 Then a couple of days later, the group size went down to five, gyms were closed, and more “safe distancing ambassadors” were seen around town.
 Although the news did not overjoy us, we accepted it and got on with everyday living.
-Although you could meet up in groups of five, Singapore residence were advised that you could only meet up with one group per day – in other words, visit one household per day.
+Although you could meet up in groups of five, Singapore residence was advised that you could only meet up with one group per day – in other words, visit one household per day.

 Singapore’s New Restrictions

 Group sizes have now been reduced to two visitors per household per day.
-All restaurants in-house dining have closed, and any previous coaching or training can now only consist of two people – you and the trainer.
+All restaurant’s in-house dining have closed, and any previous coaching or training can now only consist of two people – you and the trainer.
 All services that require you to remove your mask are also closed – think facials, dental work, etc.

 What this means is that Singapore once again looks and feels like a ghost town.
-Working at the office has now been reduced from 50 per cent capacity to anyone who can work from home; should work from home.
+Working at the office has now been reduced from 50 percent capacity to anyone who can work from home; should work from home.

 Our Saving Grace

 We can still have two visitors at home per day, which allows that little spark of hope!!
-Shops and services are still available (at a reduced capacity), and my local cafe is still allowing take away coffee – halleluiah!
+Shops and services are still available (at a reduced capacity), and my local cafe is still allowing take-away coffee – halleluiah!
 Two people can walk together, and family members can also exercise together (kind of).
 See more info here.

 Hope and optimism still seem to be reigning in this beautiful red dot, with many people feeling like anything BUT circuit breaker is a good thing right now.

 Staycations are still okay, but not sure how fun it would be without in-house dining capability (to be honest).
-Nevertheless, it is still open for business, and the new 2 metres apart rule applies.
+Nevertheless, it is still open for business, and the new 2 meters apart rule applies.

 Not sure what this will mean regarding travel moving forward, but at least I know I have done my bit!
 And fingers crossed it will allow me to visit my family in Australia soon.